Normalitan/Air-Quality-and-Wildfire-Analysis-Project/README.md

 5. SteamLit.py: Streamlit application for interactive visualization and analysis of the data.

 ## Objectives
-1. Integrate data from multiple APIs to compare consistency across data sources.
+- Integrate data from multiple APIs to compare consistency across data sources.
-Analyze air quality trends in the US Northeast Coast, focusing on the impact of recent Canadian wildfires.
+- Analyze air quality trends in the US Northeast Coast, focusing on the impact of June 7th Canadian wildfire.
-Develop a predictive model to assess air quality based on wildfire trends.
-Identify potential environmental risks and predict future wildfires.
-Examine how neighboring counties are affected by wildfires and changes in air quality.

 ## Key Features
 Data collection from EPA and NASA FIRMS APIs